-Sidelights are those tall, thin windows that are found on the sides of the front door in San Jose homes.
-Finding the right window treatment for sidelight windows is particularly important for a couple of reasons.
+Sidelights are those tall, thin windows typically found on the sides of the front door in several homes.
+Getting the right window treatment for sidelight windows is particularly important for a couple of reasons.
 One, sidelights are a focal point of your house, since most visitors’ gaze is naturally drawn to the front door of the house.
 Two, people–from the postman to guests to door-to-door salespeople–will see them up close, which makes a sidelight window treatment all the more important to make sure you maintain your privacy.

 What we recommend for sidelight window treatments: Plantation shutters.
 Shutters don’t just offer your home elegant looks and top-notch privacy, but they’re also the easiest window treatment to get customized for tall, thin sidelight windows.

 French doors are a typical sight connected to patios or back yards.
 Since they’re double doors, hinged, and typically have large glass panels San Jose homeowners have a serious opportunity to improve their style and light control.
 French doors open and close a lot, so they should have a resilient window treatment that still lets you control the amount of light you let into your home.

 What we recommend for French door window treatments: Plantation shutters.
 Since they’re installed directly onto the window frame and are incredibly durable, shutters are the perfect accompaniment to French doors.
 Their timeless style and energy-efficiency are also bonuses for your French door.